Echelon-Guild/Echelon-Bot/README.md

 It is primarily a World of Warcraft event scheduling service that integrated with Discord.

+# Running the bot
+It runs in a docker container and requires an Azure Storage Account for data persistence.

 You will need several environment variables configured on the container.

 AZURE_STORAGE_CONNECTION_STRING should contain a connection string to an Azure Storage Account that can run Tables.